pingcap/tidb-operator/en/deploy-on-general-kubernetes.md

     kubectl get po -n <namespace> -l app.kubernetes.io/instance=<cluster-name>
     ```

-You can use TiDB Operator to deploy and manage multiple sets of TiDB clusters in a single Kubernetes cluster by repeating the above command and replacing `cluster-name` with a different name.
+You can use TiDB Operator to deploy and manage multiple TiDB clusters in a single Kubernetes cluster by repeating the above procedure and replacing `cluster-name` with a different name.

 Different clusters can be in the same or different `namespace`.
 You can select different clusters according to your actual needs.